PennLINC/xcp_d/docs/taskregression.rst

 Convolve task events with the HRF
 ----------------------------------
 Next, the BOLD response to each event is modeled by convolving the task events with a canonical HRF.
-This can be done by first defining the HRF and then applying it to your array with numpy.convolve.
+This can be done by first defining the HRF and then applying it to your task events array with numpy.convolve.

 .. code-block:: python